samkaff/WormyTheWorm/README.md

 ![wormy ls](./lswithwormy.png)

 Once WormyTheWorm copies itself onto another machine, it will automatically run again.
 Once it finishes, it will remove itself from the machine, and create "WormyWuzHere" in the same directory.
-Once again, ```ls``` will show if the script successfully ran on.
+Once again, ```ls``` will show if the script ran successfully.

 ![wormy's tracks](./wormtracks.png)